Bacon brothers: Lower Mainland gang war

 One of the leaders of the UN gang, Conor D’Monte, discussed plans in late 2008 to have a helicopter drop a bomb on the Bacon brothers home.
-The plan that was abandoned according one of those involved who later turned Crown's evidence as “too difficult logistically.
+The plan that was abandoned according one of those involved who later turned Crown's evidence as "too difficult logistically.
 You never know how big the bomb could be.
 You could damage or kill the neighbours".
 Another means considered by D'Monte was buying a military rocket launcher to "use it to pierce one of the Bacons’ armoured vehicle", a plan that was also abandoned when it proved impossible to buy a contraband rocket launcher.
 In January 2009, Tilli-Choli was with Billy Ly of the Fresh Off the Boat Killers gang of Calgary, waiting outside of the GM Place where a Lil Wayne concert was being held, hoping to kill the Bacon brothers who were attending the concert.
 Ly was overheard on videotape telling Tilli-Choli to "unload the whole thing" (i.e. fire the entire round of his AK-47) if he saw the Bacon brothers.
 The police arrested both Tilli-Choli and Ly before the attempt could be made.
 On January 16, 2009, the Abbotsford police answered a call that three men was seen carrying guns at the Sevenoaks Shopping Center.
-The three men turned out to be the Bacon brothers; no guns were found on them, through Jonathan was wearing a bulletproof vest.
+The three men turned out to be the Bacon brothers; no guns were found on them, though Jonathan was wearing a bulletproof vest.
 On January 20, 2009, at about 3:50 pm, Jamie Bacon was driving in his Mercedes-Benz SL55 automobile on the South Fraser Way and had stopped at a red light when a SUV pulled alongside him and a group of men opened fire.
 Six bullets were pumped in Jamie's Mercedes-Benz, which led him to run the red light and he drove manically down the South Fraser Way at high speed, being chased by his would-be assassins.
 Bacon ended up crashing his automobile into a Keg restaurant after his car hit a median.